allgreed/kasprowicz.pro/content/posts/computer-aided.md

 ![](/tentacle-2nd-design.jpg)

-TODO:
-- I've learened the scad language better and parametrized the shit out of the code
-- Added a velcro pad dip and rounded corners
-- Realized that if the table would be too long the locking connector couldn't fit in place... fortunately before printing the 2gen mark 1
+Turns out that the OpenSCAD's vernacualr is particullary usefull once you take the time to actually learn it.
+I've parametrized everything that could be sensibly parametrized.
+My curiosity only grew and I've learned about `minkowski` sum, which yielded nice, rounded corners.
+I've also realized that including the dip for velcro would be a nice idea as well as that if the table would be too long the locking connector couldn't fit in place.
+Fortunately it all happened before printing the first prototype of gen2.

 ### Precision